What is outbound sales?

 For any salesperson or sales leader working to hit sales KPIs, learning to harness the basics of outbound sales can make ambitious targets seem less daunting.

-Outbound vs. Inbound Sales
+Outbound vs. inbound sales

 The difference between inbound and outbound sales revolves around the first point of contact.